mshamrai-teaching/image-classification-simpsons/README.md

 ## Overview

 Welcome to the Simpsons Character Classification Kaggle competition for the Computer Vision course!
 In this competition, your task is to build a model that accurately classifies images of Simpsons characters.
-The goal is to achieve the highest accuracy on the provided dataset.
+The goal is to achieve the highest macro F1 score on the provided dataset.

 ### Getting Started